animal-tree/Writing-stuff/Stuff22-Sam.md

 $\mathbb{Q} = \mathrm{I}_I \vert I \subset \mathbb{N}$ is Qualia, where any $I \subseteq \mathbb{N}$ will be referred to as qualia, lowercase.

-qualia $\mathbb{N}$ are the "distinguishing traits", not necessarily the natural numbers.
+qualia $\mathbb{N}$ are the "distinguishing traits", not necessarily the natural numbers, represented as such here.

 ---